-Register for dog training classes by clicking here
+Register for dog training classes

 The Marin Humane Society's dog training classes are a great place for people and dogs to learn a common language, and for dogs to learn the house rules.
 Our instructors use positive reinforcement to solve behavior problems and to teach your dog to walk on a leash without pulling, sit or lie down quietly, come when called, and to wait at doors.